BARURISAIAVINASH/AVINASH_/README.md

 Le, Quoc V., Navdeep Jaitly, and Geoffrey E. Hinton.
 "A simple way to initialize recurrent networks of rectified linear units." arXiv preprint arXiv:1504.00941 (2015).
 #########################################
-# Techniques For improving Success rates of Recto - Viginal Artificial insemination using Hidden markov models:
+# 2)Techniques For improving Success rates of Recto - Viginal Artificial insemination using Hidden markov models:
 # Motivation to problem statement:
 We consider a system where there are multiple timescales at which Hidden Markov Models are valid.
 When the difference between the different timescales is huge and when the number of parameters given to the Baum-Welch